-“I told you Facebook was the devil.
+“I told you Facebook is the devil.
 Life was much simpler when we didn’t live it in front of everyone.
-Like back when we were twelve and we passed notes that couldn’t go viral.
-Or being made to feel like we aren’t enough when looking at everyone’s highlight reel.”
+Like when we were twelve and we passed notes that couldn’t go viral.
+Now we’re being made to feel like we aren’t good enough when we see everyone’s highlight reel.”

-“Yeah, but then we didn’t know what everybody’s doing every minute of every day.”
+“Yeah, but then we didn’t know what everybody was doing every minute of every day.”
 My best friend, Sally, laughed.
 “I don’t know how we used to survive without knowing who was having what for dinner.
 Much less all the other things people post that they really should keep to themselves.
-Like when Peter Dyer commented on Teresa Green’s post of the picture of her in a bathing suit, saying she looked hot.
+Like when Peter Dyer commented on Teresa Green’s picture of her in a bathing suit, saying she looked hot.
 And his wife saw it?
 He’s lucky he’s still alive.”

 “Facebook has really brought out the stupid in people.
 Like his wife wasn’t going to find out.
 And when she did, what did he think would happen?”
-I shook my head, thinking about his stupidity.
+I shook my head at his stupidity.

-We were sitting in my kitchen doing some Facebook stalking, though since people put it all out there for everyone to see it wasn’t exactly stalking.
+We were sitting in my kitchen doing some Facebook stalking, though, since people put it all out there for everyone to see, it wasn’t exactly stalking.
 Just looking.
 Why?
 We were bored, and after a few glasses of wine, it seemed like a good idea.
-Maybe find someone we could live vicariously through.
+Maybe we’d find someone we could live vicariously through.
 It was harmless and quite entertaining, until Sally decided to see what her ex was up to and found herself confronted with a bunch of pictures of Tom and his girlfriend.
 The woman he’d cheated on her with, and who’d ruined Sally’s marriage.
-‘Sylvia the slut,’ Sally called her.
-Sally tried to put on a brave face and pretend seeing the pictures didn’t bother her, but I could tell it did.
-They’d been together for a long time, and had kids together, so it wasn’t easy for her to get over.
+‘Sylvia the tramp,’ Sally called her.
+Sally tried to put on a brave face and pretend seeing the pictures didn’t bother her, but I could tell they did.
+They’d been together for a long time, and had kids together, so it couldn’t be easy for her to get over.

 My name is Trixie Pristine.
-I got saddled with the unfortunate perky-blonde-bimbo- sounding name because my mother, an avid reader, loved Trixie Belden books as a kid.
+I got saddled with the unfortunate perky-blonde-bimbo sounding name because my mother, an avid reader, loved Trixie Belden books as a kid.
 I always held it against my dad that he wasn’t able to talk her out of it.
-It had made junior high school a living hell.
+It made junior high school horrible.
 Pristine was the leftover surname from my ex, but my maiden name, Gradowski, was nothing I cared to go back to.
 At least people could spell Pristine.
-My brown hair and dark brown eyes just didn’t fit with the name Trixie, or Trix as my friends called me.
+My brown hair and dark brown eyes didn’t fit with the name Trixie, or Trix as my friends called me.
 And yes, I’d heard my fair share of “Trix are for kids” cracks growing up.
-With a name like this, I should be blonde with a perfectly groomed appearance and big boobs, but that more aptly described my friend Sally.
+With a name like mine, I should be blonde with a perfectly groomed appearance and a big chest, but that more aptly described my friend Sally.

 Even after three kids, she looked fantastic.
-If she wasn’t one of my best friends I’d hate her.
-Considering my plain brown hair, rarely finding the ability to put together an outfit that made me look my best, and average boobs, I considered myself ordinary.
+If she wasn’t one of my best friends, I’d hate her.
+Considering my plain brown hair, my inability to put together an outfit that made me look my best, and average – well you know, I considered myself ordinary.
 Though I’d had my share of compliments, so I guess I shouldn’t complain.

-I’m thirty-eight and divorced, with an eight-year-old son.
-I’m the librarian at the local library.
-Not the most exciting job on the planet, but it paid the bills.
-I have a good boyfriend and great friends.
-Thank goodness I have good friends who are always my saving grace.
+I’m a thirty-eight-year-old librarian, divorced, with an eight-year-old son.
+Being the local librarian isn’t the most exciting job on the planet, but it pays the bills.
+I have a nice boyfriend and great friends.
+Those friends are always my saving grace.
 Even if we do pass the time Facebook stalking.

-“I don’t know what I saw in that jerk anyways,” Sally said, drawing me back into our conversation from my daydreaming.
+“I don’t know what I saw in that jerk anyway,” Sally said, drawing me back into our conversation from my daydreaming.

 “So why are we even looking at his Facebook page?”